323 Commonwealth

 Albert and Virginia de Roode moved soon thereafter and were living in Buckhead, Georgia, at the time of the 1940 US Census.

-Clarence and Julia Worthen divorced in about 1940; he moved to 390 Commonwealth and she continued to live at 323 Commonwealth.
+Clarence and Julia Worthen separated in about 1940 and divorced in June of 1941.
+He moved to 390 Commonwealth and she continued to live at 323 Commonwealth.

 On June 18, 1947, Virginia Farrington transferred 323 Commonwealth to her mother, Julia O’Carroll, as trustee for her own benefit during her lifetime, with the principal to be distributed to Virginia Farrington upon Julia O’Carroll’s death.

-The O’Carrolls continued to live at 323 Commonwealth until about 1950.
+The O’Carrolls continued to live at 323 Commonwealth until about 1949.
+At the time of the 1950 US Census, they were living in Bolton, Massachusetts.

-On May 28, 1964, 323 Commonwealth was acquired from Louise Robinson by Donald Boyko and Arthur J. Boyko, trustees of the Boyko Real Estate Trust.
+On May 28, 1964, 323 Commonwealth was acquired from Louise Robinson by Donald J. Boyko and his brother, Arthur J. Boyko, trustees of the Boyko Real Estate Trust.
+Donald Boyko was regional manager of Kelly Girl Services in Boston, and Arthur Boyko was a physician in Albany, New York.
+They were the sole beneficiaries of the trust and in July of 1969, Arthur Boyko transferred his interest to Donald Boyko and resigned as a trustee.

-On January 19, 1984., Donald Boyko converted the property into ten condominium units, the 323 Commonwealth Avenue Condominium.
+On January 19, 1984, the Boyko Real Estate Trust converted the property into ten condominium units, the 323 Commonwealth Avenue Condominium.
+The trust continued to own all of the units as rental property.